nerdyjoe314/divinationscarabs/README.md

 ## Maintaining the project:
 You can make a pull request, and I'll almost certainly approve it.
 By 3.25, I'd like to go back over the code and clean things up, but not for now.
 This scarab might also get changed.
+Also in the queue of updates is to offer an option to use HiGHS instead of SCIP, for wider portability. https://ergo-code.github.io/HiGHS/dev/